 The Cabinet Office published in late 2017 a list of 111 points where EU Law intersects with devolved matters.
 This has been supplemented by the publication of the UK Government's Frameworks Analysis: Breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland on 9 March 2018.
 This analysis sets out the UK Government's provisional assessment of areas of EU law that intersect with devolved competence in each devolved administration.
-We note that 24 of the policy areas in question are subject to more detailed discussion to explore whether legislative common framework arrangements might be needed, in whole or in part.
+24 of the policy areas in question were identified as being subject to more detailed discussion to explore whether legislative common framework arrangements might be needed, in whole or in part.
+The Cabinet Office published in April 2019 a Revised Frameworks Analysis: Breakdown of areas of EU law that intersect with devolved competence in Scotland, Wales and Northern Ireland6.
+This revised analysis has reduced the number of policy areas where legislative common frameworks may be required to 21.
 One of these identified areas relates to fisheries management and support.